Monkiko/TrainingDocumentation/LinuxBasics/WordPress/Troubleshooting Guide/README.md

 ### How to Correct This Issue

-* A proactive method would be to update the URLs in the Admin page and then backup your files and database
+* A proactive method would be to update the URLs in the Admin page and then backup the files and database
-  * Revert your changes if keeping existing installation as is
+  * Revert changes if keeping existing installation as is
-* If you cannot access your Admin page, you will need to access the host server
+* If Admin page is inaccessible, access to the host server is required
   * Methods using SFTP/FTP/SSH
     * Update wp-content/themes/your-theme-folder/functions.php with the following at the bottom:
     ```